MPprogramming.com

 Prolog is the best known programming language that supports logic programming.
 The computational model underlying LP is rooted in Predicate calculus.
 This is analogous to the Turing machine which is the computational model for the imperative paradigm.

-Castor is a small (under 5k LOC), pure C++, all header library.
+Castor is a small pure C++, all header library.
 It seamlessly integrates LP with the other programming paradigms supported by C++ such as OOP, generic programming, imperative etc. Blending LP into C++ enables new designs and programming techniques that are not available to purely LP approaches or pure OO approaches, but only feasible within a multiparadigm blend.
 A key design goal of Castor is to smoothly and efficiently blend Logic into the rest of C++ with minimal syntactic overhead.

 Documentation :